Akuli/jou/doc/compiler_internals/architecture-and-design.md

 and then LLVM IR was generated from the "Jou IR".
 I deleted the "Jou IR" because it was a lot of code, and it felt like LLVM IR but worse.

-Instead of "Jou IR", there are [builders](../../compiler/builders/) to abstract away details of the AST.
+Instead of "Jou IR", the [`Builder` class](../../compiler/builder.jou) abstracts away details of the AST.
 For example, suppose that you want to replace LLVM with something else.
-To do this, you don't need to know anything about the AST, you just add a new builder that replaces [the LLVM builder](../../compiler/builders/llvm_builder.jou).
+To do this, you don't need to know anything about the AST, you just change `Builder` to produce the new thing instead of LLVM IR.

 **The AST is mutated during type checking.**
 The types of expressions, function arguments and other such things are attached directly to the AST.